swiftlang/swift-evolution/proposals/0xxx-is-case-expressions.md

 - Enum associated values are typically accessed using variable binding with `let` or `var`.
 The fact that neither of the keywords are used here does not encourage progressive disclosure when learning Swift and feels like a totally separate disconnected way to access associated values.
 - It is difficult to chain in the way that optional chaining allows access to its `.some` value.

-Even if this capability is useful, we believe that its value can be evaluated debated in a separate pitch/proposal and that `is case` is sufficiently useful by itself.
+Even if this capability is useful, we believe that its value can be evaluated and debated in a separate pitch/proposal and that `is case` is sufficiently useful by itself.

 ## Source compatibility and ABI